07 Feb Are traditional agencies facing demise in the age of mobile Internet consumption?

 One key finding in the report is that we now spend more time accessing the Internet on our mobiles than watching television.

-According to the latest report, people spend an average of 3 hrs and 24 minutes watching television daily; compared to 3 hrs and 39 minutes on mobile Internet.
+According to the latest report, people spend an average of 3 hrs and 24 minutes watching television daily; compared to 3 hrs and 39 minutes spent on mobile Internet.

-Not quite.
+Most def.
 This is a sign of what’s to come in the media consumption arena.

 What is common between the 2 events above?